devkul-balhara/fastsearch-cpp/README.md

+Ah, it looks like GitHub is trying to be helpful by collapsing the directory tree into a single line because it doesn't recognize it as a code block.
+To fix that "jumbled" look, we need to wrap the structure in a code block using triple backticks.

+Here is the final, corrected text to copy into your `README.md`:

 # fastsearch-cpp — In-Memory Search Engine (C++17)

 fastsearch-cpp is a high-performance, in-memory search engine built in C++17.
 It implements core Information Retrieval (IR) techniques with an emphasis on efficient query execution, ranking, and system-level trade-offs.